Code-Institute-Submissions/the-cookery-cove/README.md

 This application has been tested on all mobile, tablet and desktop screen sizes with the Firefox Mozilla Developer Tools and Google Chrome Developer Tools.
 From these tests, all issues have been resolved.

+### Code Validation

+The HTML, CSS and JavaScript code for this application has been run through and validated by The W3C Markup Validation Service and JSHint, with the exception of the validation service seeing the Flask/Jinja markup as errors.

 ### Bugs

 In the 'Edit Recipe' form, the 'Category' and 'Allergens' dropdown list will not have preselected values.